 Of course, a primary key to writing in the fantasy genre is to exercise one’s imagination in order to spark engaging and creative writing inspirations.

 As a writer practices, they will find it gets easier and easier to jump into a fantasy world of their very own creation.
 Until then, use these creative writing prompts to assist your young writers on their fantasy writing quest!

-Until next time, fantasy write on…
+Until next time, keep on fantasy writing…

-If you enjoyed these Fantasy Writing Prompts,
+If you enjoyed these Fantasy Writing Prompts for Middle School,

 please share them on Facebook, Twitter, and/or Pinterest.